hasanngulec/web_scraping/README.md

 2. Click "🤖 Generate Labels with Gemini" to process destinations
 3. View labeled results in the beautiful interface

-### Step 4: Geographic Coding (Optional)
+### Step 4: Geographic Coding
-1. Select a labeled JSON file in the "Etiketlenmiş veriyle devam et" mode
+1. Select any JSON file in the "Etiketlenmiş veriyle devam et" mode
-2. Click "📍 Coğrafi Kodlama" to access the geocoding system
+2. Click "📍 Kordinatları bul, haritada göster" to run geocoding and display results
-3. Choose from 4 different geocoding stages:
-   - **Stage 1**: Basic Nominatim queries
-   - **Stage 2**: Enhanced location queries with fuzzy matching
-   - **Stage 3**: OpenCage API (requires API key)
-   - **Stage 4**: Manual input preparation
-4. View results on interactive maps
+3. Found locations are shown on an interactive map with pop-ups (title, lat/lon)
+4. Missing locations are listed below the map

 ## 📁 Project Structure